 Lauren Johnson is SVP Portland’s senior vice president of impact.
 She first joined the Portland team in 2012 to help launch the Ready for Kindergarten Collaborative, facilitating collaboration between cross-sector partners.
 In her current role she provides strategic guidance and operational leadership for SVP’s capacity building investments.

-If you are looking for more articles and resources for International Dev and Trade, take a look at these Giving Compass selections related to impact giving and International Dev and Trade.
+If you are looking for more articles and resources for Economic Development, take a look at these Giving Compass selections related to impact giving and Economic Development.

 Are you ready to give?